Hacettepe University: Campuses

-Main Campus – Medical Center
+Main Campus & Medical Center

 Main campus is in Sıhhiye, Ankara.
-In this campus are the following: Faculties of Dentistry, Faculty of Medicine and Pharmacy, Institutes of Child Health, Health Sciences, Neurological Sciences, Oncology, Public Health and Population Studies, and Schools of Health Administration, HeaIth Technology, Home Economics, Nursing, Physical Therapy and Rehabilitation and Health Services, Teaching Hospitals (the Adult Hospital, Ihsan Dogramaci Children's Hospital and the Oncology Hospital), a biomedical library, biomedical research units, student dormitories, sports and recreation centers and clubs.
+In this campus are the following: Faculties of Dentistry, Faculty of Medicine and Pharmacy, Institutes of Child Health, Health Sciences, Neurological Sciences, Oncology, Public Health and Population Studies, and Schools of Health Administration, HeaIth Technology, Home Economics, Nursing, Physical Therapy and Rehabilitation and Health Services, Teaching Hospitals (the Adult Hospital, İhsan Doğramacı Children's Hospital and the Oncology Hospital), a biomedical library, biomedical research units, student dormitories, sports and recreation centers and clubs.

 Beytepe Campus

-This campus is in Beytepe.
 The faculties of Economic and Administrative Sciences, Education, Engineering, Fine Arts, Letters and Natural Sciences, Institutes of History of Modern Turkey, Natural Sciences, Nuclear Sciences and Social Sciences and Schools of Foreign Languages, and the Vocational School of Technology, School of Sport Sciences and Technology, and administrative offices, library, student dormitories, sports and recreation centers are on this campus.

 Hacettepe University currently has thirteen faculties, eight vocational schools, one conservatory, thirteen institutes and forty one research centres.

 Hacettepe University is a state university supported mainly by state funds allocated by the Turkish Parliament.
 Over 150 different undergraduate degree programs are offered and there are also over 200 different degree programs for postgraduate studies.
 The university has about 49,582 students enrolled for undergraduate studies and academic staff of 3.600.

 Beytepe Campus also has a large artificial forest, where different sportive activities such as trekking, mountain-biking, running can be done and it is ideal for other recreational activities.

+The Faculty of Letters

+The Faculty of Letters was established as the Faculty of Science and Humanities in 1967, inaugurated between 1968 and 1969, and later divided into the Faculty of Literature and the Faculty of Economics and Administrative Sciences on 20 July 1982.
+It is located at the Beytepe Campus in Ankara and has the highest student population among the university's faculties, with 15 academic units.
+The faculty has been publishing Edebiyat Fakültesi Dergisi since 1983, a biannual journal that features news and innovations in the humanities, as well as essays by both Turkish and international authors.